 3. Kelsey attempted to change the law into a science, a theory that could be understood through logic, but on the other hand, he emphasized the validity of the Grundnorm to “assumed”, rather than based on some “logic”.

 4. Kelsen tried to find the law and legal norms in a middle realm between absolute ethical values and social facts.
-Therefore, rejection of the relevance of ethics idea makes the legal science sterile and useless and rejects the factual nature of law separates it from reality.
+Therefore, rejection of the relevance of ethics ideas makes the legal science sterile and useless and rejects the factual nature of law separating it from reality.

-Hans Kelsen is one of the most influential legal philosophers of the last century have contributed to answering some basic questions about the law.
+Hans Kelsen is one of the most influential legal philosophers of the last century has contributed to answering some basic questions about the law.

 Another aspect of Kelsen’s theory is that it presents us with a dynamic legal order instead of just a static.
 Law is organized through the maintenance of the system stability through the broadness and simplification of its various parts principles and ideological compartments and, in a nutshell, though tending to become a logical system, a perfect and complete logical system.